+Skip the pizza and include these mini bites with your healthy game-day foods instead.
 Topped with fresh mozzarella cheese and juicy roma tomatoes, these irresistible pizzas will be gone before kickoff!
 Plus, at only 85 calories, these mini bites make a guilt-free snack.

 Better than bruschetta, this all-star appetizer features creamy edamame and rich ricotta on crunchy slices of toasted French bread.
 Heighten the spread by stirring in garlic and fresh basil.

+You can't have a table of healthy game-day foods without popcorn.
 Just a little margarine and salt goes a long way in this deliciously guilt-free version of one of America's most popular party snacks.

 Having trouble choosing your favorite ice cream flavor?
 With our melt-in-your-mouth Neapolitan minis, you won't have to.
-Enjoy three layers of luscious strawberry, smooth vanilla, and rich chocolate atop a crispy cereal-almond crust.
+Enjoy layers of luscious strawberry, smooth vanilla, and rich chocolate atop a crispy cereal-almond crust.